 To Buy or Build

 The purchase or construction of a chicken coop is a decision dependent on your time, will, ability, and budget.
 A coop built by you will cost about half of a new coop, and even less if you do not purchase all new materials.
-Kits are available online, but remember you still need to assemble it.
+Kits are available online but remember you still need to assemble them.
 Murdoch’s has options for chicken coops that range in design from simple to deluxe, priced respectively from $299-650.